 Rosaliné feels like it should be the place to go when you want to see a Kardashian - it’s on Melrose, its sign is neon, and it’s full of beautiful people wearing flowing things.
 Except Rosaliné also happens to have excellent Peruvian food.
 And while it’s not going to be a real-life E!
 News segment, eating here still feels like an event - especially if you get a table in the back greenhouse-ish room.
 Bring a lot of people so you can try every ceviche and paella on the menu.

 If you’re planning on spending your birthday at the beach and you want to continue the festivities, book a table for your group at Tallula’s.
 This new-ish Mexican-ish restaurant is just off PCH in a brightly colored, crowded space that feels just fancy enough for a celebration, but is also somewhere you can show up to with your hair still wet from the ocean.
-The food is kind of pricey, but generally very good, especially their fish tacos.
+The food is kind of pricey and doesn't always hit the mark, but the atmosphere is fun and the margaritas are great.

 You’re inviting 15 people to your birthday, and you don’t want to only be able to talk to the two sitting next to you.
 If you’re looking for something a little more mingle-y, head to Highland Park Bowl.
 This is the most attractive bowling alley in LA - it’s kept the same look it’s had since the 1930s, complete with couches and vintage bowling league posters, and not a television in sight.
 The setup makes this feel less like the birthday party you had when you were 14, and more like a grown-up night out.
 Plus, their food and cocktails are actually good.